SaiSuvamPatnaik/Payment_System/README.md

 # Payment_System
-A Payment System Which Checks Whether Your Device Has A Valid UPI App Or Not And If Present Then You Can Do The Payment Using The Upi-Id.
+This Is Basically A Payment System Which Checks Whether Your Device Has A Valid UPI App Or Not For Payment And If Present Then You Can Do The Payment Using The Upi-Id.